harrywang/harrywang.github.io/shed.md

 layout: page
 ---
 # A Shed
-As a summer project during the COVID-19 pandemic, I designed and built a minimalist and modern shed, which is 8' x 10' with a slanted roof (8' tall wall and 7' short wall).
+As a summer project during the COVID-19 pandemic, I designed and built a minimalist modern shed, which is 8' x 10' with a slanted roof (8' tall wall and 7' short wall).

 ## Video and Photos